transkatgirl/kat-s-bookshelf/README.md

 #### Planned

+The following subjects are not yet included in the bookshelf, but will be included in a future release:

+- Business
+- Earth Sciences

 The following subjects are not yet included in the bookshelf, but may be included in a future release:

-- Business
 - Religious Studies
 - Astronomy
-- Earth Sciences
 - Applied Sciences

 ### Secondary Bookshelves